SimpleLemon/APStudyCanvas/README.md

 ## Contributing

-This is a personal fork.
+This is a fork for APStudy Nest.
 Upstream contributions belong at [GuySandler/CanvasRefined](https://github.com/GuySandler/CanvasRefined).
-Local changes here are for private use.

 ## Authors / attribution